mwj8410/Dais/README.md

 This project is intended to provide a base starting point for a wide range of web application needs.
 The underlying concept is that a portion of many applications is identicle from application to application depending on the technology and hosting services being used.
 As such, this project's aim is to provide a strong starting point that includes much of that common code for specific technologies and services.

+Very little of this project is developed within the context of this project.
+As other efforts utilize technology in a powerful, widely applicable, way that code is then translated into this project to ease future development with similar requirements and expectations.

+It is assumed that any project using this code as a seed project will remove large sections of it that don't make sense for with that project's needs.
+For example, it is the opinion of this engineer that static file hosting and API logic concerns should not co-exist in the same server instance.
+Static assets should be developed and maintained in the way outlined in this project, but final serving to a client system is best done with a technology focused on that requirement.
+Similarly, server rendered page templates should not co-exist with general API concerns.

+If a single product requires all three types of artifacts, it is advisable to explore dividing the product into at least three different constituent projects.

 ## Features ##
 ### API or Server-Side logic ###
 `./api/*`